 Drives shall intersect as nearly as possible at right angles, and no drive shall intersect at less than 75 degrees.
-Where an interior drive intersects a public right-of-way, the design standards of the North Carolina Department of Transportation shall apply.
+Where an interior drive intersects a public right-of-way, the design standards of the North Carolina Department of Transportation Town of Smithfield shall apply.